aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/lines-curves-and-shapes/fill-region/_index.md

 Now let’s walk through the complete example, breaking it down into easy‑to‑follow steps.

-## Step‑by‑Step Guide
+## Step‑by‑step guide

-### Step 1: Create a Bitmap and Graphics Object
+### Step 1: Create a bitmap and graphics object
+`Graphics` is Aspose.Drawing’s primary drawing surface that provides methods for rendering shapes, text, and images onto a bitmap.
 We first allocate a bitmap that will act as our canvas and obtain a `Graphics` object to draw on it.

 ```csharp
 Bitmap bitmap = new Bitmap(1000, 800, System.Drawing.Imaging.PixelFormat.Format32bppPArgb);